 No matter where I go or who I talk to it seems like the majority of Christians in our culture are dissatisfied with their church or are having a hard time finding a good church to worship and fellowship with.
 Through these conversations it has become abundantly clear that the problem is not the church as an organization but those who profess faith in Christ.
+Scanning and barcoding should always be one of the first features you’d ask for you should have defined what your VMI supply chain is meant to deliver and how it is also supposed to do it.

 Almost every conversation or article about how bad the church is centers around one or two pet issues.
 Things like Calvinism, Arminianism, music style, Bible translation, membership practices, and a host of other issues seem to be the biggest complaints I hear.
 Of course, these issues always show that the church is “liberal” or “fundamentalist” or whatever evil term describes those who believe differently than you.
 Many people now resort to online communities or a few sparse friendships that center around these one or two issues that they “got right.”